 - You can also approve a whole channel.
 This will allow you to approve school channels or curriculum sites.

-- If you are not signed into YouTube you will get the network level enforcement by your Securly Policy.
+- If a student is not signed into YouTube he will get the network level enforcement as per your Securly Policy.
 Logging into YouTube will allow more permission.

 - Searching will be limited and give this notification "Some results have been removed because Restricted Mode is enabled."